membase/ns_server/deps/emoxi/DESIGN.markdown

 We depend on `gen_tcp` and using tcp sockets in 'passive' mode.
-That means tcp messages are not integrated into the erlang process/messagebox system, and we are doing explicit, e-process "blocking" calls to send and receive messages.
+That means tcp messages are not integrated into the erlang process/messagebox system, and we are doing explicit, process "blocking" calls to send and receive messages.
 We use multiple erlang processes for asynchronicity and concurrency.

-The term "e-process" and "e-port" are used to clarify when we're talking about erlang processes (as opposed to OS processes).

 ## Protocol Utilities